 In addition, while registered nurses work in nursing homes, fewer licensed professionals might be available to residents in this type of facility.

 Learn more about choosing and evaluating nursing homes.

 Assistance With Daily Living

-Both skilled nursing facilities and nursing homes provide round-the-clock assistance with daily living, including:
+Both skilled nursing facilities and nursing homes provide round-the-clock activities of daily living (ADLs), including: